 Pushkar Lake is the holy pilgrimage spot of Pushkar and hold 52 ghats.
 Devotees pay homage to the lake and take a dip in it to purify themselves; some devotees even bathe a bit (warning: you may witness topless nudity).

-Travel Tip: The lake has aggressive tout action.
+Scam Tip: The lake has aggressive tout action.
 Touts attempt to sell tourists flowers or prayers.
 When you don’t give into their sway, they can curse you.
 My hotel gave me what they call the “Pushkar Passport”, a red string wrap, signifying a taken blessing.
 This also helps symbolize that the wearer has already gone through a tout in order to get it.

 Gurudwara Singh Sabha